openstack/governance/reference/project-testing-interface.rst

   ``releasenotes/source/conf.py``.
 * Optionally list distro package pre-reqs for dependencies in ``bindep.txt`` using the ``releasenotes`` tag.
-* Optionally list requirements needed in ``releasenotes/requirements.txt``.
-  The list of requirements is:

-  * Sphinx
-  * reno
-  * openstackdocstheme

-Assuming requirements have been properly installed, the following command should work with no addiitonal setup and should result in the releasenotes being emitted into ``releasenotes/build/html``.
+Assuming requirements have been properly installed, the following command should work with no additional setup and should result in the releasenotes being emitted into ``releasenotes/build/html``.

 .. code-block:: bash